Lancia Appia: First series

 In a design inaugurated by the 1933 Lancia Augusta, rear doors were aft-hinged suicide doors, eliminating the B-pillar.
 A spare tyre, the fuel filler and the battery were located in the trunk/boot.

 The interior featured bucket front seats, a column-mounted shifter, ivory plastic steering wheel and switches, and panno Lancia wool cloth upholstery in grey or beige.
 Running on 155HR15 Pirelli Cinturato tyres.

 In total 20,025 first series saloons were made, from 1953 to 1956.
 Of these, the majority—10,257—were right hand drive, and the remaining 9,768 left hand drive.

-The Appia sold in fewer numbers than projected.
-In 1956, Italian car magazine Quattroruote attributed this to the price, competition from the Fiat 1100/103 and Alfa Romeo Giulietta, and a host of minor flaws, e.g., the aluminium bumpers — indicating a hasty, low-priority development when Lancia was diverting many of its limited resources to its sports car racing efforts.
+The Appia sold in smaller numbers than projected.
+In 1956, Italian car magazine Quattroruote attributed this to the price, competition from the Fiat 1100/103 and Alfa Romeo Giulietta, and a host of minor flaws, e.g., the aluminium bumpers (which however were shared with early Aurelias) — indicating a hasty, low-priority development when Lancia was diverting many of its limited resources to its sports car racing efforts.